OT75/Raggy2/README.md

   not treated as isolated queries
 - **Source citations** — every grounded answer links back to the exact text it was built from
-- **Multi-provider support** — Groq (Llama 3.3 70B) or OpenAI (GPT-4o mini),
+- **Multi-provider generation** — Groq (Llama 3.3 70B) or OpenAI (GPT-4o mini)
-  selectable per session, with an optional user-supplied API key
+  for answering, selectable per session, with an optional user-supplied API key.
+Embeddings always run locally (see Design notes) regardless of which provider is selected for generation.

 ## Architecture